-Besides, we will compare what has changed since the last Zenfone Max in this review.
+Besides, we will compare what has changed since the last Zenfone Max.
 You can read the Asus Zenfone Max review here.

-Lets Get Started with the Build Quality and Design.
+Let’s get Started with the Build Quality and Design.

 Review Asus Zenfone 3 Max (ZC520TL)

 Asus Zenfone 3 Max is not the same smartphone or a minor upgrade compared to the last generation Zenfone Max.